AdobeDocs/experience-manager-65.en/help/communities/working-with-qna.md

 ### Configuring QnA {#configuring-qna}

-Select the placed `QnA` component to access and select the `Configure` icon which opens the edit dialog.
+Select the placed `QnA` component so you can access and select the `Configure` icon which opens the edit dialog.

 ![configure](assets/configure-new.png)